Einstein once said:

 When they were finished, each participant had the opportunity to donate to a charity and choose a snack of chocolate or an apple.
 Participants who spent their time in a clean and orderly room followed societal expectations and donated more money to charity and were more likely to choose the healthier snack option than those who took their survey in a messy office.

 In the second experiment, participants were asked to come up with new uses for ping-pong balls.
 While participants in the messy room generated just as many ideas as those thinking in the clean office, the group surrounded by clutter and disorder generated ideas that were rated as more interesting and creative by impartial judges.

 Just making that environment tidy or unkempt made a massive difference in people’s behavior.” – Professor Kathleen Vohs

 The third study separated participants, once again, into messy and clean offices.
-Participants were given a choice between a product labeled “classic” and one labelled “new.”
-Findings showed that participants in the messy room were more likely to choose the novel product over the traditional, confirming that messy environments encourages people to move away from convention.
+Participants were given a choice between a product labeled “classic” and one labeled “new.”
+Findings showed that participants in the messy room were more likely to choose the novel product over the traditional, confirming that messy environments encourage people to move away from convention.

 Whether you have control over the tidiness of the environment or not, you are exposed to it and our research shows it can affect you.

 So, what does this have to do with you and me?

 The key takeaway here is to work in an environment that best aids you in achieving your desired outcome.

 If messy, visually stimulating workspaces get your creative juices flowing, then embrace your clutter and hustle on.